 General and administrative expenses consist primarily of salaries and other related costs, including stock-based compensation, for personnel in executive, finance and administrative functions.
-Other significant costs include legal fees relating to patent and corporate matters, fees for accounting and consulting services and directors and officers insurance.
+Other significant costs include legal fees relating to patent and corporate matters and fees for accounting and consulting services and directors' and officers' insurance.
+We anticipate that our general and administrative expenses will increase in the year ending December 31, 2021 as we plan to expand our business.